Our Executive Staff

 Kish, Zoltan (Technical Due Diligence, Waste-to-Energy, Waste-to-Gas, & Gas-to-Liquid, Gasification, Pyrolysis, Biomass & Biochar) - Canada

 Dr. Kish is fluent in English, Hungarian, Russian, and Ukrainian.
-He has been the Director of Research & Development at two major Canadian energy companies, where he focused on Waste-to-Gas & Gas-to-Liquids technologies, gasification & pyrolysis of biomass, municipal solid waste reformation into syngas, unique scrubbing and gas cleaning systems, mass & energy balances, process modeling & optimization, clean energy, catalysts, and gas chemistry for power generation and higher value products, such as hydrogen, synthetic liquid biofuels and chemicals.
+He has been the Director of Research & Development at two major Canadian alternative energy companies, where he focused on Waste-to-Gas & Gas-to-Liquids technologies, gasification & pyrolysis of biomass, municipal solid waste reformation into syngas, unique scrubbing and gas cleaning systems, mass & energy balances, process modeling & optimization, clean energy, catalysts, and gas chemistry for power generation, waste heat utilization, and higher value products, such as hydrogen, synthetic liquid biofuels and chemicals.

 He also contributed to the advanced materials developments for many fields of applications, such as CleanTech, ceramic engine components, materials processing, and electronics.
-Dr. Kish provides science and technology assessments and technical due diligence in the fields of Clean Technologies & Energy, Materials Science, Chemistry, Environmental Science, Sustainable Products, and Advanced Materials Applications.
+Dr. Kish provides science and technology consulting in the areas of Clean Technologies & Energy, Technical Due Diligence, Materials Science, Chemistry, Environmental Science, Climate Change Mitigation, Circular Economy, Sustainability, Engineering, Innovation, and Advanced Materials Applications.
 He works as a consultant for Lee Enterprises Consulting and he is Principal and Owner of Quasar ScienceTech in Canada.
+Contact Zoltan.

 Kodrzycki, Bob (Biotechnology, Biomass Feedstocks, Biofuels, Emerging Technologies, Project Development, Technical Assessment, Due Diligence) – U.S.